 Our multifaceted dependence on a balanced marine ecosystem is why we at Sitka Salmon Shares take our sourcing so seriously and only catch what is in abundance.
 It’s why we appointed Chief Fisheries Officer Kelly Harrell to oversee the ethics of our fisheries, and why we are working every day toward a more responsible seafood system.

 This delicate interplay between Sitka’s marine ecosystem and yourself might seem distant, but in fact it is not.
 When you sit down to eat the fish from your share, I invite you to think of the person who caught your fish and of yourself as a participant in this ecosystem.
 You are now connected to this place and to the herring themselves — the fish that fed your fish.

 Know Your Author

-Emma Bruhl is a writer, researcher, and lifelong Sitkan.
+Emma Bruhl is a writer, digital creator, and lifelong Sitkan.
 Look for her on Sitka Salmon Shares’ social media pages taking photos and videos, talking to fishermen, hiking in the Tongass, and harvesting wild foods.